MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/data-management-api.md

 [!include[banner](../includes/banner.md)]

-This topic describes the data management package API in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition, and when to use it.
+This topic describes the data management package REST API in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition, and when to use it.

 ## Choosing an integration API
 There are two APIs in Finance and Operations that support file-based integration scenarios: the data management package API and the recurring integrations API.
 Both APIs support both data import and data export.
 The following table describes key decision points to use when deciding which API to use.